sam2527ub/vectorial_api_code/PARALLEL_SEARCH_PREVIEW_API_DOCUMENTATION.md

 | `data.reasoning` | string | Match reasoning from Parallel API |
 | `data.apify_data` | object | Full profile information scraped from LinkedIn via Apify |

-**Note:** Profile updates are fetched in parallel for each LinkedIn URL as they arrive.
+**Note:** Profile updates are fetched in parallel for matched LinkedIn URLs only.
+Unmatched profiles will not receive `profile_update` events.
 The `profile_update` event may arrive shortly after the initial `profile` event, depending on Apify scraper response time.

 ### Completed Event